 This Handbook has been specially designed as a detailed source of reference for you in all matters related to your Faculty.
 This General Information Section is intended to help you put the Faculty into perspective with the University as a whole, to introduce you to some of the services available to students and to note some of the most important rules and procedures.

-For fuller details about the University and its activities you should consult the University Calendar.
+For fuller details about some aspects of the University and its activities you might need to consult the University Calendar.